How well do you know the legal aspects of social media? Answer True or False to each of the following statements and find out.

 Social media is free

 False.
 Social media is not as expensive as traditional media, but it does have a cost – the cost of time and resources (including staff) to apply it correctly and to protect the most valuable thing your company owns – its reputation!
 As for letting it be free, employees and customers can be wonderful ambassadors for your brand – but do you know what they are saying?
 Do they rave or do they rant?
 Are you part of the conversation?
+Will you need to buy likes on Instagram?
 Are you responding in a way consistent with the law?
 Make sure you have the right legal guidelines, policies, and protocols in place to help you maximize your social media benefits and minimize your risks such as a potential PR crisis.